Grenville Strategic Royalty Announces 2017 Year End and Fourth Quarter Results

 Loss After Taxes

-Grenville’s financial statements and management’s discussion and analysis for the three-month period ended June 30, 2017, will be filed today on SEDAR at www.sedar.com and also available on Grenville’s website at www.grenvillesrc.com.
+Grenville’s financial statements and management’s discussion and analysis for the three-month period and year ended December 31, 2017, will be filed today on SEDAR at www.sedar.com and will also be available on Grenville’s website at www.grenvillesrc.com

 (1) Please refer to the Company’s management’s discussion and analysis for definitions and reconciliations of these non-IFRS measures to measures prescribed by IFRS.